DRSY/DRSY.github.io/_pages/about.md

 <!-- ## About Me -->

+ I am currently engaged in the R&D related to large language models and multi-modal models at Meituan.
 I earned my Ph.D degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) in 2024 and was advised by [Kenny Q. Zhu](https://www.cs.sjtu.edu.cn/~kzhu/).
 Before that, I received my bachelor's degree in Computer Science from Tong Ji University in 2019.

 # Research Interests